alchui/alchui/README.md

 ### Hi there, I'm Alvin

 - Basic Skills: Automation, Web Development (ex.
 Frontend and Backend, APIs), Software Development (ex.
 Plugins and Features)
-- Learning: Blockchain Technology, Machine Learning, Intelligence Setting, Blogging
+- Learning: Blogging, Blockchain Technology, Machine Learning
 - Real Major: Computer Programming Engineering
 - 2022 Goals: Contribute to make the World a better place (regardless of how minor the effect could be 😤) Getting Started: Making contribution to opensource （￣▽￣)